abbad/EventsFinder/README.md

 -If you want to check for events in another city, press on the appbar and select "change location" and double tap on the map.

+- check the presentation for more information about the application.

 © [Outercurve Foundation] [2013] Facebook SDK for .NET under Apache License v2.0.